 You can use another nut butter, such as peanut butter or cashew butter.
 Peanut butter will give them a marked peanutty taste.
 You could also use tahini for a nut-free variation.
-The tahini brands I regularly use are Soom Tahini, Seed + Mill, and the Whole Foods 365 brand.
+The tahini brands I regularly use are Soom Tahini, Seed + Mill, and the Whole Foods 365 brand (affiliate links).
 If you typically refrigerate your tahini, bring it to room temperature and stir well.

 No ground flax meal at home?
 Try making a chia egg!
 Just use 2 tablespoons chia seeds and 5 tablespoons water.
 Stir and allow it to rest for at least 5 minutes until it thickens into a gel-like texture.

 You can substitute vegan/nondairy chocolate chunks with chocolate chips, or just finely chop up your favorite chocolate bar.

 If you don’t have walnuts, pecans would be the next best substitute.
 If you’re allergic to nuts, omit them entirely or substitute with something like sunflower seeds or hemp seeds for a nice crunch (and be sure to use tahini in lieu of the almond butter).

 As I mentioned above, if you don’t have currants, you can chop raisins into smaller pieces.
 But you could also use dried cranberries or cherries!